EgoLife: Towards Egocentric Life Assistant: EgoLife Dataset Card

 \section{EgoLife Dataset Card}

-The \textbf{EgoLife} dataset is a comprehensive collection of ultra-long, multi-participant video recordings captured from both first-person and third-person perspectives, enriched with synchronized multimodal signal data.
-This ongoing project aims to document human daily activities in natural environments, advancing research in human behavior recognition, multimodal signal analysis, and human-machine interaction.
+The \textbf{EgoLife} dataset is a collection of ultra-long, multi-participant video recordings captured from both first-person and third-person perspectives, enriched with synchronized multimodal signals.
+The dataset documents human daily activities in natural environments and supports research on human behavior recognition, multimodal signal analysis, and human--machine interaction.

-To date, data has been collected from two distinct environments: one in Beijing, China, and another in Milan, Italy.
-The Beijing dataset has been fully annotated and synchronized, and fully discussed in the main paper, while the Milan dataset has been collected and will be detailed in the upcoming EgoLife blog series.
+The dataset consists of two data sessions with different temporal scales and annotation status.
+The main session has been fully annotated and synchronized and is described in detail in the main paper.
+The extension session has been collected following the same capture protocol and will be described in a separate dataset release.